 HOW LONG TO STAY AT PULO CINTA ECO RESORT

 I suggest a minimum of two nights because of all the transit involved to get there and I also believe that is the minimum you can book through Pulo Cinta.
-For me, three days was enough as there is only so much snorkeling you can do.
-I did enjoy just lazing about, reading books and doing some forced unwinding but I would suggest 3-4 days.
+For me, three days were enough as there is only so much snorkeling you can do.
+I did enjoy just lazing about, reading books, and doing some forced unwinding but I would suggest 3-4 days.
 Five days or more would be a little much in my opinion.

 I really hope you enjoy your stay if you are lucky enough to make it out to Pulo Cinta Eco Resort.
 It was a very special place that my family will never forget.
 Here are some more photos from my time at Pulo Cinta Eco Resort.